piccolo-orm/asgi_server_performance/README.md

 ./daphne.sh
 ```

-Start locust, and three workers, each in a separate terminal tab.
+Start Locust, and three workers, each in a separate terminal tab.

 ```
 # tab 1